SilkRose/Pony/stories/dehorned-dewinged/dehorned-dewinged.md

 Before she could continue, more memories forced their way into her stream of thought.

-A heavy spell being cast on me, over and over.
+A heavy spell being cast on her, over and over.

 Being sedated but still awake.